dmlc/dgl/examples/core/Graphormer/README.md

 ```bash
 accelerate launch --multi_gpu --mixed_precision=fp16 train.py
 ```
 > **_NOTE:_**  The script will automatically download weights pre-trained on PCQM4Mv2.
-If you want the same result as us, make sure the total batch size is 64.
+To reproduce the same result, set the total batch size to 64.

 ## Summary